-- Conduct regular client support plan reviews within contractual timeframes and ensure clients achieve their identified goals in accordance with Salvation Army policy. - Design and deliver a range of in-house support provisions which clients can opt into thereby promoting individual choice and designed to achieve successful outcomes for clients. - Effectively signpost clients to external providers where their identified support needs cannot be met through in-house provision. - Adopt a multi-agency approach to supporting clients including co-ordinating case conferences, involving other support providers in assessments and reviews and ensuring successful outcomes for clients. - Use motivational interviewing as one of a broad range of approaches to working with clients in order to achieve change and help them maximise their potential. - Complete and review client assessments including risk assessments, within contractual timeframes and ensure person centred and outcome focussed support plans are created in accordance with Salvation Army policy - Work with, delegate to and coordinate the work of Assistant Support Workers with clients, ensuring the actions within support plans and other activities around the support of clients are addressed in a timely, professional and appropriate manner.
+- Effectively signpost clients to external providers where their identified support needs cannot be met through in-house provision. - Adopt a multi-agency approach to supporting clients including co-ordinating case conferences, involving other support providers in assessments and reviews and ensuring successful outcomes for clients. - Ensure locally established internal and contractual KPIs are achieved. - Ensure clients move on within the defined contract period and highlight at management/case meetings where there is a risk this may not be achieved and agree action plans to address and monitor the situation. - Use motivational interviewing as one of a broad range of approaches to working with clients in order to achieve change and help them maximise their potential. - Work with, delegate to and coordinate the work of Assistant Support Workers with clients, ensuring the actions within support plans and other activities around the support of clients are addressed in a timely, professional and appropriate manner. - Ensure good communication with Assistant Support Workers, volunteers and other staff working with clients so they are aware of and involved in addressing the needs of clients as defined by their support plans. - Promote, implement and ensure compliance with The Salvation Army's Equality and Diversity policy.